bdnelson/pull-metrics/README.md

 - **Size Analysis**: Lines of code changed and number of files modified
 - **Timeline Tracking**: Timestamps for key events (first commit, creation, first review request, first comment, approvals, merge, close)
 - **Development Activity**: Count of commits made after the first review request
-- **Jira Integration**: Extracts Jira issue identifiers from PR title, body, or branch name
+- **Jira Integration**: Extracts Jira issue identifiers from PR title, body, or branch name; detects bot users for automated PRs
 - **Performance Metrics**: Calculated metrics for PR review process efficiency and participation
 - **Release Integration**: Identifies which release (if any) includes the merged PR code
 - **Generation Metadata**: Timestamp indicating when the analysis was performed